Tools

 Tool selection

-plumb_outline— figure out which screens exist.plumb_node— get the design spec for one of them.plumb_verify— confirm your code matches.
+plumb_outline— figure out which screens exist.plumb_node— get the design spec for one of them.plumb_fit— build it, then iterate to a pixel-perfect match (orplumb_verifyfor a one-shot check).

-The other seven are how the agent fills in the details — exports, screenshots, search, design tokens, and component awareness.
+The rest are how the agent fills in the details — exports, screenshots, search, design tokens, component awareness, sliced queries for dense screens, text descriptions for image-blind harnesses, brand research, and asset sourcing.

 How the agent picks paths

 The plugin-path tools — plumb_outline, plumb_selection, plumb_assets, plumb_screenshot, plumb_search, plumb_components — require the plugin paired and won't fall back to REST.
-The other tools (plumb_node, plumb_tokens, plumb_verify) work on both paths.
+The other read tools (plumb_node, plumb_query, plumb_describe, plumb_tokens, plumb_verify, plumb_fit) work on both paths.